nemo-omen/jeffcaldwell.is/src/pages/notes/indieweb/webmentions/index.md

 If you're just working with HTML and CSS you can use a handy counter provided by the folks at webmention.io to display the number of webmentions your site has received.

 First, you'll need jQuery.
-Grab a [version you like](https://releases.jquery.com/) and add it in a `script` tag at the top of your page's `body`
+Grab a [version you like](https://releases.jquery.com/) and add it in a `<script>` tag at the top of your page's `<body>`

-Now, add this `&lt;span&gt;` where you want the counter to appear (replace `https://example.com` with your site's URL):

 ```html
 <script src="https://code.jquery.com/jquery-3.6.0.min.js"></script>
 ```

+Now, add this `<span>` where you want the counter to appear (replace `https://example.com` with your site's URL):

 ```html
 <span data-webmention-count data-url="https://example.com/page/100"></span> mentions
 ```

+Finally, add another `script` tag at the bottom of your page with a `src` of `https://webmention.io/js/mentions.js`.

 ```html
 <script src="https://webmention.io/js/mentions.js"></script>
 ```

-Finally, add another `script` tag at the bottom of your page with a `src` of `https://webmention.io/js/mentions.js`.

-Please forgive me for not just including the HTML for the two script tags.
-There's something fishy happening with my syntax highlighter and it's trying to execute the JS examples when I put them on the page.
+That's it!
+You should now have a fany webmention counter on your site!
+Next up, we add [Bridgy](https://brid.gy/) so we can start polling for mentions on social networks.

+__This is an ongoing note.__ Jeff will update it soon with instructions for adding client-side webmentions in Astro with Svelte.